 Cell separation is the process of removing one cell population from another within a biological sample, such as blood or tissue.

-Cell separation methods take one of three approaches: positive selection, negative selection, or depletion.
+Cell separation methods typically take one of the three following approaches:

 There are several different technologies used to isolate cell populations.
 These technologies are usually based on one or more properties unique to the targeted cell type—such as size, density, electric charge, shape, or protein expression—to label those cells for removal.